Mona Darkfeather

-Josephine M. Workman better known by her stage name, Princess Mona Darkfeather (January 13, 1882 – September 3, 1977) was an American actress who starred in Native American and Western dramas.
+Josephine M. Workman, better known by her stage name Princess Mona Darkfeather (January 13, 1882 – September 3, 1977), was an American actress who starred in Native American and Western dramas.
 During the silent era of motion pictures, from 1911 to 1917, she appeared in 102 movies.
 She is best known for her role as Prairie Flower in The Vanishing Tribe (1914).

 Her career began in 1909 when she replied to a local newspaper advertisement placed by producer/director Thomas Ince's Bison Motion Pictures.
-During a time when studios rarely hired Native Americans, the movie studio was looking for an actress with the physical attributes to portray an American Indian and who was physically capable of doing stunts and riding horses.
+The movie studio was looking for an actress with the physical attributes to portray an American Indian and who was physically capable of doing stunts and riding horses.
 While she had never acted before, Workman fit the appearance that Ince wanted.
 She apparently embellished her riding skills, as she did not have any, but nevertheless quickly learned horsemanship.
 Given the stage name Mona Darkfeather (and later "Princess" Mona Darkfeather), she was cast in her first starring role as an Indian maiden named Owanee in the 1911 movie Owanee's Great Love.

 Early life

 She was born Josephine M. Workman in Boyle Heights, California, and baptized at the Plaza Church, Los Angeles, when she was four months old.
-She was the daughter of Joseph Manuel Workman (1833–1901) and Josephine Mary Belt (1851–1937).
+A member of the prominent pioneer Workman-Temple family of Los Angeles, she was the daughter of Joseph Manuel Workman (1833–1901) and Josephine Mary Belt (1851–1937).
 Her siblings were Mary Cristina Workman (1870–1963); Agnes Elizabeth Workman (1872–1957); Marie Lucile "Lucy" Workman (1875–1944); William Joseph Workman (1877–1956); George D. Workman (1879–1903); and Nellie Workman (1886–1888).

-Her grandparents were William Workman (1799-1876), a native of England, and Nicolasa Urioste (1802-1892), who hailed from the Taos Pueblo in New Mexico.
+Her grandparents were William Workman (1799-1876), a native of England, and Nicolasa Urioste (1802-1892), who hailed from the Taos, New Mexico.
 According to the Workman and Temple Family Homestead Museum, her paternal grandmother Nicolasa was of Taos Pueblo descent.
 Her mother was of Scottish and Chilean descent.
 Darkfeather claimed Spanish ancestry as well.
-She was a member of the prominent pioneer Workman family of Los Angeles.
 In 1870, her grandfather, William Workman (1799–1876), deeded 814 acre of land, a portion of the Rancho La Puente, to his son, Joseph M. Workman.
 Through this deed, the land would go to Joseph's children upon his death.

 Her parents separated in 1893, and Josephine lived with her mother.
 Joseph Workman deeded his Rancho La Puente land to O.T.
 Bassett, in 1895.
 On March 22, 1915, Josephine (Belt) Workman married David D. Parten (1857–1929), a law enforcement officer who died after being accidentally hit by a backing car.